Middle East Studies Summer Program

 Students will visit incredibly significant historical and religious sites such as the Dead Sea, Petra, Jesus' baptism site, Aqaba, Jerash, Madaba, Wadi Rum, and Mt.
 Nebo.

 Students may want to consider extending their travel on their own and travel to Israel which is short bus ride away.
 Flight change fees are paid for by the student.
-Pepperdine University is in no way sponsoring a trip to Israel.
+Pepperdine University does not sponsor travel to Israel.